dorpaneus/amazon-like-interview-prep/14-days/day-14-light-review.md

 You've done two full weeks of focused, structured prep.
 Your story bank is built.
 You have memorized openers for every high-frequency interview scenario.
 You understand the storage stack, the boot chain, TCP/IP, the USE method, eBPF tooling, SELinux, and how to recover an RPM database.
 You've practiced the live-coding scenario.

 This is a strong position.
-The remaining gap between today and Tuesday is **rest**, not study.
+The remaining gap is **rest**, not study.

 The interview is a conversation, not a test.
 Treat the interviewers like the colleagues they're trying to decide whether you should become.

-Good luck Tuesday.
+Good luck.